-AGREEMENT, by Xerox Holdings Corporation, a New York corporation (the "Company"), dated ###GRANT_DATE###, (the "Grant Date") in favor of ###PARTICIPANT_NAME### ("Employee"), who is an employee of the Company or of a subsidiary or affiliate thereof (collectively, the "Employer").
+AGREEMENT, by Xerox Holdings Corporation, a New York corporation (the "Company"), dated ###GRANT\DATE###, (the "Grant Date") in favor of ###PARTICIPANT\NAME### ("Employee"), who is an employee of the Company or of a subsidiary or affiliate thereof (collectively, the "Employer").

-In accordance with the provisions of the Xerox Holdings Corporation Performance Incentive Plan and any amendments and/or restatements thereof (the "Plan"), the Compensation Committee of the Board of Directors of the Company (the "Committee") or the Chief Executive Officer of the Company (the "CEO"), as applicable, has authorized the execution and delivery of this Agreement.
+In accordance with the provisions of the Xerox Holdings Corporation Performance Incentive Plan and any amendments and/or restatements thereof (the "Plan"), the Compensation Committee of the Board of Directors of the Company (the "CEO"), as applicable, has authorized the execution and delivery of this Agreement.
 The operation of this Agreement is conditioned upon its acceptance by Employee as described below.